Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Methodology

 Continuous robot response is critical for intuitive interaction, as delayed or unstable motion can degrade usability and safety.
 During the confidence updating and intent transitions, multiple candidate objects may temporarily exhibit high confidence.
 To ensure smooth and predictable behavior, we define a confidence-weighted virtual target as:

-Here $n$ denotes the number of intended objects, and $\mathcal{P}_g^{i^{\star}}$ denotes the pre-grasping position, which is decomposed from pre-grasp pose $\mathcal{T}_g^{i^{\star}}$ (see Sec. \ref{Object Level Pointcloud Association}).
+$\mathcal{P}_g^{i}$ denotes the pre-grasping position, which is decomposed from pre-grasp pose $\mathcal{T}_g^{i}$ (see Sec. \ref{Object Level Pointcloud Association}).
 We also define two control modes: a pre-command mode for continuous standby and a post-command mode for task execution.

 Prior to the user providing an explicit task command through speech, the robot operates in pre-command mode.
-The angular velocity is defined as $\omega_{pre}(t)=0$ and the linear velocity is defined as:
+For the robot end-effector, we set the angular velocity to $\omega_{pre}(t)=0$ and define the linear velocity as: